-IDEA Greater Cincinnati is authorized to serve students who reside statewide.
-At full scale, IDEA Greater Cincinnati will serve students in grades K-12.
+IDEA Greater Cincinnati is authorized to serve Students who reside statewide.
+At full scale, IDEA Greater Cincinnati will serve Students in grades K-12.

-A child shall be admitted to the School as a student, if the child's parent resides in the School's admission areas.
-Residency is not determined solely by where the parents own or rent a home or an apartment, but rather by where the primary residence is and where substantial family activities take place.
+A child shall be admitted to the School as a Student, if the child's legal guardian resides in the School's admission areas.
+Residency is not determined solely by where the legal guardians own or rent a home or an apartment, but rather by where the primary residence is and where substantial family activities take place.
 Any one (1) of the following documents can be used to establish proof of residency for verification of a child's ability to be enrolled.
-These items must be current, be in the parent's name, and include a street address.
+These items must be current, be in the legal guardian's name, and include a street address.
 A post office box address cannot be used to validate residency records:

-- A deed, mortgage, lease, current home owner's or renter's insurance declaration page, or current real property tax bill; or - A utility bill or receipt of utility installation issued within ninety days of enrollment; or - A paycheck or paystub issued to the parent or student within ninety days of enrollment that includes the address of the parent's or student's primary residence; or - The most current available bank statement issued to the parent or student that includes the address of the parent's or student's primary residence; or - Documented affirmation of the parent's address from the district of residence where the parent currently resides; or - Notarized affirmation of current address from parent or student if over age 18; or - A USPS return receipt from a certified letter sent to the parents by the district of residence; or - Written confirmation of the parent's current address from the Ohio Department of Job and Family Services; or - Written confirmation of the parent's current address from a local law enforcement agency; or - Any other official document issued to the parent or student that includes the address of the parent's or student's primary residence and as approved by the Ohio Superintendent of Public Instruction.
+- A deed, mortgage, lease, current home owner's or renter's insurance declaration page, or current real property tax bill or - A utility bill or receipt of utility installation issued within ninety days of enrollment or - A paycheck or paystub issued to the legal guardian or Student within ninety days of enrollment that includes the address of the legal guardian's or Student's primary residence or - The most current available bank statement issued to the legal guardian or Student that includes the address of the legal guardian's or Student's primary residence or - Documented affirmation of the legal guardian's address from the district of residence where the legal guardian currently resides or - Notarized affirmation of current address from legal guardian or Student if over age 18 or - A USPS return receipt from a certified letter sent to the legal guardians by the district of residence or - Written confirmation of the legal guardian's current address from the Ohio Department of Job and Family Services or - Written confirmation of the legal guardian's current address from a local law enforcement agency or - Any other official document issued to the legal guardian or Student that includes the address of the legal guardian's or Student's primary residence and as approved by the Ohio Superintendent of Public Instruction.

-Students determined to be experiencing homelessness may enroll immediately without proof of residency.
+Students determined to be experiencing homelessness may enroll immediately without proof of residency based on the grade level capacity.

-If there is a change in the location of the parent or student's primary residence, the student's parent must notify the School immediately.
+If there is a change in the location of the legal guardian or Student's primary residence, the Student's legal guardian must notify the School immediately.

-All custody or court orders pertaining to the family or student must be turned in when asked, or at the time of enrollment.
+All custody or court orders pertaining to the family or Student must be turned in when asked, or at the time of enrollment.